Skip to main content

 Located on Avenue España, the Cuenca Bus Terminal is easy to get to on foot and is in a safe area, along a busy and brightly lit main street.

-From the central park, take the Luis Cordero street until you meet Gran Colombia.
-From Gran Colombia, its a straight walk until it ends, bringing you to a main road.
+From the central park, take Luis Cordero Street until you meet Gran Colombia.
+From Gran Colombia, it’s a straight walk until it ends, bringing you to a main road.

 Swing a left and, at the roundabout, follow the traffic towards the right.
 You will see a petrol station.
 The walk itself takes 15 minutes or so.